 Cholangiocarcinoma (CCA) is the most common primary biliary malignancy with poor prognosis.
 Less understanding of its etiology and pathogenesis makes the diagnosis and therapy difficult.
 Recently, accumulating evidences have demonstrated that deregulated expression of non-coding RNAs (ncRNAs) is closely associated with the etiopathogenesis of CCA.
 NcRNAs which lack open reading frame are a heterogeneous class of transcribed RNA molecules, including microRNAs, long non-coding RNAs and circular RNAs.
 Several studies have shown ncRNAs dysregulation is a common central event occurring in CCA and has the potential of being therapy targets.
 Moreover, ncRNAs can be easily detected in cancer tissues and biofluids, representing valuable tools for diagnosis.
 In this review, we illustrate the role of ncRNA in the CCA and discuss their potential clinical value.

 Wangyang Z, Daolin J, yi X, Zhenglong L, Lining H, Yunfu C, Xingming J. NcRNAs and Cholangiocarcinoma.
-J Cancer 2018; 9(1):100-107. doi:10.7150/jca.21785.
-Available from http://www.jcancer.org/v09p0100.htm
+J Cancer 2018; 9(1):100-107. doi:10.7150/jca.21785. https://www.jcancer.org/v09p0100.htm